Miscarriage is devastating — and then the bill comes

 After a miscarriage, the body needs to shed the contents of the uterus.
 This may happen naturally and last a few weeks.
 But it also could require taking medication or undergoing minor surgery called dilation and curettage, or D&C, to ensure all the remaining tissue is removed.

-The Cleveland Clinic provides more detail on the signs and types of miscarriage.
+The Cleveland Clinic provides more detail on the signs and types of miscarriages.
 If you’re pregnant and experience any of the symptoms described, contact your physician.

 Miscarriage and the cost of a D&C procedure